-- (1) Documentation that the wall test segment was constructed in accordance with the product specific specifications.
-This documentation shall include a location description (starting and ending stations and elevations) of the wall test segment. - (2) Documentation that the job site wall foreman is familiar with the wall products used to construct the walls on the project.
+(1) Documentation that the wall test segment was constructed per the product specific specifications.
+This documentation shall include a location description (starting and ending stations and elevations) of the wall test segment.

+(2) Documentation that the job site wall foreman is familiar with the wall products used to construct the walls on the project.